giniedp/glib/apps/web/src/examples/fx/materials/lighting/Readme.md

-# Lighting
+## Lighting

-The example shows how to enable and use multiple lights
+How to create a program with lighting enabled